-- issues of neglect such as not being fed properly or being 'fasted', not being clothed, washed properly etc. but left to fend for themselves, especially compared to the other children in the household. - often the carer is not the natural parent and the family structure can be complex. - children often appear distressed or withdrawn. - the child is seen as the scapegoat for a change in family circumstances for the worse. - in a group of children, it may be the child who is relatively powerless vis-àvis the parents/carers, may be a child with no essential role in the family. - the child is seen as someone who violates the family homes by being physically different perhaps because of illness, disability or, in some cases, a suspicion by the father of adultery by the mother. - child abuse linked to faith or belief may occur where a child is treated as a scapegoat for perceived failure. - 3.1.17 Multiple Needs: Research shows that the environment in which a child lives is crucial to his or her health, safety and well-being.
+- issues of neglect such as not being fed properly or being 'fasted', not being clothed, washed properly etc. but left to fend for themselves, especially compared to the other children in the household. - often the carer is not the natural parent and the family structure can be complex. - children often appear distressed or withdrawn. - the child is seen as the scapegoat for a change in family circumstances for the worse. - in a group of children, it may be the child who is relatively powerless vis-à-vis the parents/carers, may be a child with no essential role in the family. - the child is seen as someone who violates the family homes by being physically different perhaps because of illness, disability or, in some cases, a suspicion by the father of adultery by the mother. - child abuse linked to faith or belief may occur where a child is treated as a scapegoat for perceived failure.

+3.1.33.
+Multiple Needs

+Research shows that the environment in which a child lives is crucial to his or her health, safety and well-being.

 The term 'Toxic trio has been used to describe the issues of domestic abuse, mental ill-health and substance misuse which have been identified as common features of families where harm to children has occurred.
 They are viewed as indicators of increased risk of harm to children and young people.
+The NSPCC 2023 identifies that families' lives are often a lot more complex than the term 'toxic trio' suggests.

 Work in this area has shown that there is a large overlap between these parental risk factors and cases of child death, serious injury and generally poorer outcomes for children across all ages (Brandon et al, 2008).